 There’s been a number of literary opportunities sprouting up in Notts’ council libraries of late, including Henry Normal’s free poetry readings around the city, which are set to continue for the 2017 Nottingham Poetry Festival.
 There’s also reading groups with specific focuses such as crime fiction, literature on mental health as well as non-english reading groups, if Bengali Literature or poetry in Urdu’s more your turn of phrase.
 Oh, and there’s ties with local writing groups too, with the likes of the DIY poets and the Nottingham Poets Society all getting stuck in.
 There’s even language classes held all through the week, to practice yer enunciation and verbal articulation.

 Ideas on Paper

 Keeping abreast and well informed is all but vital in these trying information times.
 Find out what is arguably the most impressive range of weird and wonderful magazines in the city at Ideas on Paper.
-Not only stocking magazines like Monocle, Tapas and Positive News, the Cobden Chambers store also stocks a some of the most beautifully jacketed books and stationary available.
+Not only stocking magazines like Monocle, Tapas and Positive News, the Cobden Chambers store also stocks a some of the most beautifully jacketed books and stationery available.
 Book groups will also be gathering there in the near future, offering up word-based discussions and lusting over gorgeous literary illustration.

 Think you can spin a yarn?
 Fancy yourself adept at keeping your listeners gripped until the very end?
 Down at The White Lion in Beeston stands some of the finest storytelling you’ll find out there with The Beeston Tales.
 Events are regularly ran by Tim Ralphs and Mike Payton, but open to a plethora of guest speakers.
 On the ball for over three years, don’t head down expecting your average meandering ramble lined with plot holes and inconsistencies.
 Often drawing from audience participation and their overall gift of the gab, expect nothing of the usual from this craftspeople of the turning tale.